Barcelona & Costa Brava | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Meet your VBT Local host at 1:00 p.m., along with any other VBT guests arriving on the same day, for your Welcome Orientation in the lobby of hotel Nord 1901 Girona.
-Please be dressed and ready for cycling.
-Your Local host will be carrying a VBT sign and/or wearing a VBT garment.
+Meet your VBT Local Host at 1:00 p.m. in the lobby of Hotel Nord 1901 for your Welcome Orientation.
+Please arrive dressed and ready for cycling.
+Your Local Host will be carrying a VBT sign and/or wearing VBT apparel.

-Your self-guided bike tour of Catalonia begins as you set off on your own, following your Ride with GPS app.
-Your first invigorating ride creates a figure eight, leading you northwest of Girona into the Catalan countryside and the gently sloping foothills of the Pre-Pyrenees.
-You ascend gradually, taking in lovely views of the village of Montcal below.
-As you ride, you can take inspiration knowing the Rocacorba climb is nearby; this cycling ascent up Puigsou Mountain—named for the 12th-century sanctuary of Rocacorba near the summit—provides solid training for professional cyclists and hardy challenges for amateurs.
-For now, you turn south as rolling terrain takes you through the traditional Catalan town of Sant Medir, known for its candy festival in early March.
-Then enjoy an easy coast back to the center of Girona.
-Your hotel is steps away from the city’s Old Town and pedestrian squares, rich with history and brimming with the excellent cuisine of the region.
+Your self-guided bike tour begins as you set off on your own, following your Ride with GPS app.
+Your first invigorating ride forms a figure eight, leading you northwest of Girona into the Catalan countryside and the gently sloping foothills of the Pre-Pyrenees.
+You ascend gradually, enjoying lovely views of the village of Montcal below.
+As you ride, take inspiration knowing the Rocacorba climb is nearby—this challenging ascent up Puigsou Mountain, named for the 12th-century sanctuary of Rocacorba near the summit, is a favorite training route for professional cyclists and a rewarding test for determined amateurs.

 Today's Ride Choices